 Oral and Maxillofacial Surgery - This branch and specialty of dentistry is concerned with and includes the diagnosis, surgical and supplementary treatment of disorders, diseases, injuries, and defects, involving the functional and aesthetic aspects of the hard and soft tissues of the mouth and related structures.

-Oral Medicine and Pathology - This is a branch of dentistry is concerned with the diagnosis, nature, and primarily non-surgical management of oral, maxillofacial, and TMJ diseases and disorders, including dental management of patients with medical complications.
+Oral Medicine and Pathology - This is a branch of dentistry is concerned with the diagnosis, nature, and primarily non-surgical management of oral, and maxillofacial, including dental management of patients with medical complications.
 Oral medicine and oral pathology are two applied components of this specialty.

 Oral and Maxillofacial Radiology - This specialty of dentistry involves the prescription, production, and interpretation of diagnostic images for the diagnosis and management of diseases and disorders of the craniofacial complex.